ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/indexes/using-analyzers.dotnet.markdown

 {PANEL: Manipulating Field Indexing Behavior}

-By default, each indexed field is analyzed using the `LowerCaseKeywordAnalyzer` which indexes a field as a single, lower cased term.
+By default, each indexed field is analyzed using the '`LowerCaseKeywordAnalyzer`' which indexes a field as a single, lower cased term.

+This behavior can be changed by setting the `FieldIndexing` option for a particular field.
+The possible values are:

+* `FieldIndexing.Exact`
+* `FieldIndexing.Search`
+* `FieldIndexing.No`

-This behavior can be changed by turning off the field analysis (setting the `FieldIndexing` option for this field to `Exact`).
-This causes all the properties to be treated as a single token and the matches must be exact (case sensitive), similarly to using the `KeywordAnalyzer` on this field.
+Setting the `FieldIndexing` option for this field to `Exact` turns off the field analysis.
+This causes all the properties to be treated as a single token and the matches must be exact (case sensitive), similarly to using the '`KeywordAnalyzer`' on this field.

 {CODE analyzers_3@Indexes\Analyzers.cs /}

-`FieldIndexing.Search` allows performing full text search operations against the field:
+`FieldIndexing.Search` allows performing full text search operations against the field using the 'StandardAnalyzer' by default:

 {CODE analyzers_4@Indexes\Analyzers.cs /}

 If you want to disable indexing on a particular field, use the `FieldIndexing.No` option.
-This can be useful when you want to [store](../indexes/storing-data-in-index) field data in the index, but don't want to make it available for querying, however it will available for extraction by projections:
+This can be useful when you want to [store field data in the index](../indexes/storing-data-in-index), but don't want to make it available for querying.
+However, it will still be available for extraction by projections:

 {CODE analyzers_5@Indexes\Analyzers.cs /}